derberg/Documenting-REST-API---Workshop-Script/README.md

 ## Intro

 REST API in most cases is used in the cloud environment.
-It you are documenting REST API for cloud - you are lucky because:
+If you are documenting REST API for cloud - you are lucky because:
 - You most likely have not only production but also stage environment set up permanently.
 This means you have a playground where you can check the API before you document it:
 ```
 Like for the sake of this workshop we have a real service running.